For the last two years my mom and I have rang in January 1st with the One Word devotional.

 I nodded slowly.
 “Okay,” I said, “I trust you.”

 A few days later, I doubled my weekly tithes, assuming it was a safe first step.
-In church, one of the most obvious forms of giving is the offering, and so I figured, why not show God I’m up to the challenge of “give” by leveling up in that very area of my spiritual life?
+In church, one of the most obvious forms of giving is through Sunday offering, and so I figured, why not show God I’m up to the challenge of “give” by leveling up in that very area of my spiritual life?

 “I get it,” I told God, “you just wanted me to trust you with more of my finances.
 Lesson learned.”
 Mic drop.